Quick exitx

 Transparency

-Keep complainants informed throughout the process until the issue is resolved.
+We will keep you regularly informed throughout the process until the issue is resolved

 What is a complaint?